Deaths Due to Cranes

 Were you or a loved one injured in a crane accident?
 You may be eligible for compensation.

 Weitz & Luxenberg has litigated numerous construction accident and personal injury cases.
-With more than 30 years in practice, our firm has successfully represented our clients’ interests.
+With nearly 40 years in practice, our firm has successfully represented our clients’ interests.